 NACPM recognizes the pervasive and destructive impact of racism within our culture and within the midwifery community and is committed to confronting it on both an individual level and within our board and organization.
 Our special purview is essential broad-system change through national policy initiatives (for example: the MAMA Campaign, the Workforce Development Initiative) to increase all women’s access to the care of CPMs and to increase access for women of color to the profession.

-Internally, NACPM staff and board members are currently engaged in an 11-week course focusing on power and privilege as it relates to race in the United States, with the intention of developing a historical understanding as well as tools to interrupt racism and expand dialogue.
-In the wider midwifery community, we support the work of midwifery organizations such as the National Association of Birth Centers of Color and the International Center for Traditional Childbearing.
+In the wider midwifery community, NACPM continues to support the work of midwifery organizations such as the National Association of Birth Centers of Color and the International Center for Traditional Childbearing.